MoranggNormal/coopers-epeixoto/Readme.md

 Now your app should be running on localhost

-For other OS users, it may be not enough and you should have a bit more work.
-I can not give support at moment.
+For other OS users, it may be not enough and you may have a bit more work.
+I can not give support at the moment.

-If you want to run Docusaurus (API) locally, move to ./docs and type:
+If you want to run Docusaurus (API Documentation) locally, move to ./docs and type:

 ```shell
 $ npm run install